gabrielab6582/apcsa-freedom-project/entries/entry02.md

 ##### 11/29/2019
 ***
 #### Deciding on a Project
+After receivi

-After receiving clearance from Mr. Mueller for using the EV3 Robot for my Freedom Project, I began gathering (and continue to do so) all necessary parts in order for the EV3 Lego Band to execute its music.
+ng clearance from Mr. Mueller for using the EV3 Robot for my Freedom Project, I began gathering (and continue to do so) all necessary parts in order for the EV3 Lego Band to execute its music.
 The EV3 Lego Band Project

 #### Tinkering